Padfoot, Prongs, & Associates:

 If James was not the undisputed leader, it also offers some explanation of why Remus was out of the loop.
 It had been Sirius who suspected Remus of being the spy — and what had been Pettigrew’s contribution to that belief, I wonder?

 It also makes a hell of a lot of sense as to another reason why the Potters did not take Albus up on his offer to serve as their Secret Keeper.
-The four of them had thoroughly hoodwinked the Headmaster when they were no more than schoolboys, and they had not forgotten it.
+They had never been favorites of his.
+Moreover, the four of them had thoroughly hoodwinked the Headmaster when they were no more than schoolboys, and they had not forgotten it.

 This particular interpretation also offers us a hint regarding my first observation of the conversation between the three teachers in the Three Broomsticks.